fangq/mcx/README.txt

 Monte Carlo eXtreme (MCX) is a fast photon transport simulation software for 3D heterogeneous turbid media.
-By taking advantage of massively parallel computing and extremely low memory latency in a modern graphics processor (GPU), this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically hundreds times faster than a fully optimized CPU-based MC implementation.
+By taking advantage of the massively parallel threads and extremely low memory latency in a modern graphics processor (GPU), this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically hundreds times faster than a fully optimized CPU-based MC implementation.